alperendnc/internship-projects/README.md

 [9.Body-Mass-Index-Calculator](https://github.com/alperendnc/internship-projects/tree/main/9-body-mass-index-calculator
 )
 ## Overview
-The projects listed above have been completed during the internship and are simple projects that those looking to improve their skills in HTML, CSS, and JavaScript can undertake.
+The projects listed above have been completed during the internship and are simple projects that those looking to improve their skills in HTML, CSS, JavaScript,and React can undertake.

 ## Usage